Leaving Cranfield soon? Have you heard about Alumni Library Online?

 - Mendeley – a free library reference-building and storage tool.

-- Access to CERES and CORD – Cranfield’s research repositories of articles, papers and research data.
+- Access to CERES and CORD – Cranfield’s repository collections of articles, papers and research data.

 - Online support for conducting your own research via SAGE Research Methods Online.